Online Irrigation Seminars

 With the stress on potable water supplies, there has been increased attention on using alternate water supplies for landscape irrigation.
 While plants don’t need potable water, they do need water that is of sufficient quality to not cause harm or damage to the plant.
 This seminar will consider the water quality requirements of plants in the managed landscape.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Watering Within the Lines: Water Use Restrictions vs. Water Budgets (2013)

 Austin Water has accomplished significant water savings through watering day and time restrictions.
 The Alternative Irrigation Compliance Pilot Program was created to find out if setting limits on quantity could achieve similar or greater savings, while allowing customers greater flexibility with their watering schedules.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Agriculture Irrigation Topics

 Auditing ag drip/microirrigation systems can be a complex process.
 One needs to measure how well the emissions devices are performing and the implications on irrigation scheduling and optimizing yield.
 Included in the discussion are problems found in microirrigation systems and their possible remedies.

 Auditing Center Pivot Systems for Nozzle Performance (2013)